sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="versioning">What about versioning?</h3>

 Versioning is a technique to prevent necessary changes from becoming breaking changes.
-Developers who have worked with REST APIs past may have various patterns for versioning the API, commonly by using a different URI (e.g. `/api/v1`, `/api/v2`, etc.) or a query parameter (e.g. `?version=1`).
+Developers who have worked with REST APIs in the past may have various patterns for versioning the API, commonly by using a different URI (e.g. `/api/v1`, `/api/v2`, etc.) or a query parameter (e.g. `?version=1`).
 With this technique, an application can easily end up with many different API endpoints over time, and the question of _when_ an API can be deprecated can become problematic.
-While version a GraphQL API the same way may be tempting, multiple graphql endpoints add exponential complexity to schema development and quickly becomes unmaintainable.
+While version a GraphQL API the same way may be tempting, multiple graphql endpoints add exponential complexity to schema development and quickly become unmaintainable.

 <h3 id="never-breaking">How about never make a breaking change?</h3>